nrkno/wave-bwf-rf64/README.md

 See [LICENSE](LICENSE) for details.

 `wave-bwf-rf64` is a modified version of BBC's `wave-bwf` project.
-The latter is no longer available.
+The latter is, to the best of our knowledge, no longer available.
-See [the changelog](CHANGELOG.md) for the history of this project, which spans back to 2014/2015.
+See the [changelog](CHANGELOG.md) for the history of this project, which spans back to 2014/2015.

 ## Known issues